 What Is Hydrogen Peroxide?

 This is a colorless, sharp-smelling chemical which looks a bit like water.
 It is commonly used for household uses such as disinfectant and in cleaning products.
 It is rare to see pure hydrogen peroxide as it is most commonly used as a watered down solution.
 It comes mixed with water which is typically 6% HP and the rest ordinary H20.
 You may have heard of it as a hair bleach and peroxide is what is used by hairdressers to get a bright blonde hair color.
 It is used for medical problems like disinfecting small cuts or wounds and even treating boils or acne.
 It has a myriad of uses in household cleaning and it can even be used to kill mites and remove algae and scum from your home aquarium.

 How Does It Work?

 It is a very similar chemical composition to water and if it was in a sealed bottle you may even mistake it for water.
 And its effect on plants is actually quite positive.

 But when it comes to gardening, this solution on plants does so much more than just simple water.
-Even though this is a chemical compound, it is actually found within rain naturally.
+Even though this is a chemical compound, it is actually found in rain naturally.
 Have you ever noticed how your plants seem to react better to rainwater rather than some from the tap?
 By soaking your plants in hydrogen peroxide solution, it actually replicates this natural substance found in raindrops and your plants drink it up, thinking that it’s ordinary rain!

 How to Use Hydrogen Peroxide